 - There will already be a value for the QWORD entry we created; copy paste the following values to BEFORE the value so that the value is there in towards the end of value we pasted.

 - For turning off untrusted fonts, enter 1000000000000.
 To run audit mode, enter 3000000000000.
 To turn it off, enter 2000000000000.
 For example, if there is a value of 1000 already in the QWORD we created, it should look 30000000000001000

 - Close the registry editor, save work in any other applications that might be open and reboot the computer.

 As mentioned earlier, there may be problems viewing the websites or printing when you turn off untrusted fonts.
 To get around it, it is recommended that you download and install the font manually into the %windir%/fonts folder.
 That will make it safer to browse the website using that font.
 Though you can exclude or whitelist apps, it should be done only if you can install the fonts for some reasons.

 If you use Windows 10 Enterprise and Windows 10 Pro editions, you can make use of the Local Group Policy Editor.

 Run gpedit.msc to open the Local Group Policy Editor and navigate to the following setting:

 Computer Configuration > Administrative Templates > System > Mitigation Options.

-In the right pane you will see Untrusted Font Blocking.
-Select Enabled and the choose Block untrusted fonts and log events from the drop-down meu.
+In the right pane, you will see Untrusted Font Blocking.
+Select Enabled and then choose Block untrusted fonts and log events from the drop-down menu.